 Potentially, a rat could chew through an electrical wiring which may start a fire in your home.

-Your property can be damaged by fire, potentially costing you more than just money.
+Fire can damage your property, potentially costing you more than just money.

-You can see how a pest control issue can suddenly turn into a deadly situation, right?
+You can see how a pest control issue suddenly turns deadly, right?

 5. Infestation of fleas

 Rats are well-known flea hosts.
-History credits rats with being the reason why the plague killed so many folks all that time ago.
+History credits rats as to why the plague killed so many folks.

 How?
 Because the bubonic plague was spread via fleas that hitched a ride on the back of rats.

-Rats were able to help the fleas travel fast, aiding the spread of this disease, killing many people.
+Rats were able to help the fleas travel fast, aiding the spread of this disease and killing many people.

-Not only will fleas help to spread disease, but they can also be a very expensive pest to get rid of in your home.
+Not only will fleas help to spread disease, but they can also be a costly pest to get rid of in your home.
 This is especially true if you have pets.

 6. Cornered rats get aggressive

-Although the bite is not fatal, some diseases that rats transmit can be.
-This is especially true for infants.
+Although the bite is not fatal, some diseases that rats transmit can be, especially for infants.

-They also contaminate your food and run around the kitchen in areas where you prepare your food.
-Ingesting the contaminated food and preparing meals where the rat has trodden on can be hazardous to your health.
+They also contaminate your food and run around the kitchen where you prepare it.
+Ingesting the contaminated food and preparing meals the rat has trodden on can be hazardous to your health.

 7. Ticks and associated diseases

-Rats carry fleas, we have discussed that and the bubonic plague above.
-What else do rats carry that make them threatening to humans?
+Rats carry fleas; we have discussed that and the bubonic plague above.
+So what else do rats carry that makes them threatening to humans?

 The answer is that they can also carry ticks.
-Ticks are really annoying little critters that hook into you by burying their head under your skin to live off your blood supply.
-As if that wasn’t bad enough, they also have the potential of carrying diseases too!
+Ticks are annoying little critters that hook into you by burying their head under your skin to live off your blood supply.
+But, as if that wasn’t bad enough, they also have the potential to carry diseases too!

-The tick can carry a disease, the rat carries the tick.
-Therefore, the rat is dangerous.
+The tick can carry a disease; the rat has the tick, which is dangerous.

 8. A dirty house means other health hazards